jeras/TCB/doc/PERI.md

 ## Memory mapped register ABI recommendations

-This ABI recommendations are intended for peripherals implemented using memory mapped registers.
+This ABI recommendations are intended for peripherals implemented using memory mapped registers and the system bus connecting them.

 Recommendations are focusing on:
 - RTL optimizations for: